whria78/modelderm/README.md

 4) We are not responsible for inaccurate result or technical problems (server down).

 # Authorization (API Key)
-Please use "mobile" as the API key.
+No API key is required.

 # Web-DEMO
 The realtime DEMO is available at http://t.modelderm.com.